Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

+where $[\alpha, \beta)$ denotes the shared temporal domain of the sampling process and $\delta > 0$ represents the non-zero duration required to physically execute the draw.

-In the simultaneous scenario, all $k$ participants possess equal opportunity to commence their draw within the shared domain $[\alpha, \beta)$, with no privileged order of precedence.
-This embodies the semantics of Complete Sequential Addition $\oplus|_{\alpha}^{\beta}$ (Definition~20).
+In the simultaneous scenario, all $k$ participants possess equal opportunity to commence their draws within the shared domain $[\alpha, \beta)$, with no privileged precedence.
+This embodies the semantics of $\oplus|_{\alpha}^{\beta}$ (Definition~\ref{def:OPs.Add}).
 Executing the operation

-yields a result whose orbit space $\CAL{O}(\oieS, \oplus|_{\alpha}^{\beta})$ contains exactly one equivalence class (Property~19).
+yields a result whose orbit space $\CAL{O}(\oieS, \oplus|_{\alpha}^{\beta})$ contains exactly one equivalence class (Property~\ref{pty:OPS.orbitSpace.add.oneElem}).
 Consequently, for any two index tuples $\idxT_1$ and $\idxT_2$, the results are permutationally equivalent:

 This algebraic symmetry reflects that the assignment of indices represents merely a descriptive convention, not an ontological distinction, since all participants act within the same temporal window without sequential constraint.